Did you know the average auto insurance premium goes up 79% when you have a new driver on your policy? That’s according to InsuranceQuotes.com.

 Teen drivers will jack up your insurance rate

 The financial burden on a family when a teen starts driving is not to be underestimated.

 ‘I have a 16-year-old daughter and let me tell you, what a sticker shock it was for me when I had to add her to our auto insurance,’ Clark says.

-The consumer champ recommends three main strategies to fit back against that sticker stock:
+The consumer champ recommends three main strategies to fight back against that sticker shock:

 1. Have your teen pay some or all of the increased premium.

 2. Consider having plenty of liability coverage since teens tend to have accidents.

 3. Don’t buy a separate policy.
 It’s almost always cheaper to add your teen to your own policy.